g8hh/happiness-game/README.md

 free dopamine !!! antesocial.github.io

 TO-DO List - (i'm lazy)
--Dark theme / themes \n
+-Dark theme / themes

--Rework html so its more consistent/works \n
+-Rework html so its more consistent/works

--Rework css cause i hate how messy it is \n
+-Rework css cause i hate how messy it is

--Maybe improve that codefactor, maybe not \n -Highlighting when you can buy upgrades
+-Maybe improve that codefactor, maybe not

+-Highlighting when you can buy upgrades

 -less clicks, more stuff

--game pacing slightly slower maybe? or just add more stuff to compensate -add more stuff anyways and find a neat way to do it -modular functions so my code doesn't look like a hot plate of tagliatelle -general facelift
+-game pacing slightly slower maybe? or just add more stuff to compensate

+-add more stuff anyways and find a neat way to do it

+-modular functions so my code doesn't look like a hot plate of tagliatelle

+-general facelift